ParsaKhaledi/ros2_rover/README.md

 ### Launch files
 All required launchfiles and configs are placed in launchfile folder.
 ### Compose files
 This compose files are ment to launch whole project with various configurations.
+The ones with jetson in their names are going to use jetson orin nx GPU in their contianers (-D CUDA_ARCH_BIN=8.7 in building opencv cmake command which is for orin nx).
 ```
 # To start
-xhost +local:
+xhost +local:docker
 docker compose -f <file name> up -d
 # To stop
 docker compose -f <file name> down